cellbricks/cellbricks.github.io/artifact/index.md

 #### SAP Latency Measurements

-We measure the end-to-end latency due to our attachment protocol, measured from when the UE issues an attachment request to when attachment completes. we instrumented the relevant components of our prototype – Access Gateway (AGW), SubscriberDB, Brokerd, eNodeB and UE – to measure the processing delay at each.
+We measure the end-to-end latency due to our attachment protocol, measured from when the UE issues an attachment request to when attachment completes.
+We instrumented the relevant components of our prototype – Access Gateway (AGW), SubscriberDB, Brokerd, eNodeB and UE – to measure the processing delay at each.

 In our experiments, the UE, eNodeB, and AGW are always located in our local testbed and we run experiments with the subscriber database (SubscriberDB) and Brokerd either hosted on Amazon EC2 or our local testbed.
 For each setup, we repeat the same attachment request (with keyboard input `d`) using both unmodified Magma (`srsUE` with `nas.bm_s6a` on) and Magma with our modifications to implement CellBricks (`srsUE` with `nas.is_bt` on).
 We repeat each test 100 times and report average performance.
 Results are shown in Figure 4 of the paper.